-A 360-Credit Diploma or National Diploma in Information and Communication Technology (ICT) or comparable qualification at Level 6 in the field of study, OR

-A Bachelor's Degree in a related Information Technology specialisation area; OR

-A completed IT/ICT qualification evaluated to NQF level 6 by SAQA may also be considered for entry into this qualification, OR to which the candidate meets the entry level skills, knowledge, and competencies of the qualification.
+- A 360-Credit Diploma or National Diploma in Information and Communication Technology (ICT) or comparable qualification at Level 6 in the field of study, OR - A Bachelor's Degree in a related Information Technology specialisation area; OR - A completed IT/ICT qualification evaluated to NQF level 6 by SAQA may also be considered for entry into this qualification; OR - Entry may also be gained through the Institution's RPL process, for which the procedures are contained in the MUT RPL policy. - While the above minimum admission requirements give candidates access to the qualification, it does not guarantee a seat the programme.
+Selection is based on academic merit and the extent to which the candidate meets the entry level skills, knowledge, and competencies of the qualification.
 Seats are allocated in the context of "access for success", in which a limited number of seats may be reserved for candidates who wish to access the qualification through the RPL route.
 The programme team may implement selection measures to ensure a fair representation of persons with disabilities and an appropriate balance between the gender groups according to the current requirements of the ICT industry and the institutional enrollment plans.